MvvmCross/MvvmCross/docs/_documentation/fundamentals/mvvmcross-overview.md

 On each platform, Views in the Mvvm sense are typically implemented using data-bound versions of:

-- On Windows platforms a `UserControl` - for WindowsStore and WindowsPhone, this is very often specialised into a `Page`
+- On Windows platforms a `UserControl` - for Uwp is very often specialised into a `Page`
 - On Android, an `Activity` or `Fragment`
 - On iOS, a `UIViewController`